ftctechnh/ftc_app/README.md

 *   An **I2cDeviceClient** class that wraps I2cDevice instances and makes them easy to use by handling read-vs-write mode switches and attendant waits automatically and transparently.
 Just call read8() or write8() (and friends) to read and write device registers and the rest is taken care of.
+    With the I2C register map you get from the sensor manufacturer in hand, it's now just dead easy to write your own code to talk to new I2C devices.
 Note that I2cDeviceClient is also decoupled from SynchronousOpMode, in that one need not be using SynchronousOpMode to use I2cDeviceClient.
     However as some operations are lengthy, a worker thread is suggested in that case in order to avoid long-running operations on the loop() thread.
 *   A class that is built on I2cDeviceClient that provides a semantic interface to the **Bosch BNO055 absolute position sensor**, allowing teams to make easy use of the [AdaFruit inertial motion unit (IMU)](http://www.adafruit.com/products/2472) which incorporates that sensor module.
 Features of this sensor include a gyro that does rate